LXiong/AdViewSDK_Android-3.4.4/README.md

 3. In order to add **new ad network** please copy the .jar file of that particular ad platform provided by AdView to your lib folder and follow the same for all other ad platforms you would like to integrate.
 In case of **InMobi** add the **InMobi.jar** and **Picaso.jar** files.Please refer for adding custom ad Network this procedure [Adding custom ad network](https://github.com/adview/AdViewSDK_Android-3.4.1/blob/master/README.md#xii-adding-custom-ad-network)

 ![add SDK](https://raw.githubusercontent.com/vinith-cit/Images-for-github/master/IV.png)
-**Note :**

-1. To integrate Umeng SDK, you need to put the files of umeng_res given in the AdViewSDK_Android-3.4.1 to your application resource folder, and add corresponding permissions in the Andoid manifest file.

-2.To integrate Wiyun SDK, you need to put the files of wiyun_res given in the AdViewSDK_Android-3.4.1 to your application resource folder, and add corresponding permissions in the Andoid manifest file.

 ##IV.
 AndroidManifest.xml text configuration